RoachLok/web_text-compare/README.md

 # Demo WebApp with some NLP applications

-For now it only has text-comparisson for plagiarism detection.
-Generates a dictionary from a set of sample-texts and compares texts against it to check for comparisson.
+For now it only has text-comparison for plagiarism detection.
+Generates a dictionary from a set of sample-texts and compares texts against it to check for similarity.

 ## - Desktop
 ![Desktop-ss](desktop.png)